top of page

 Session 3b:

-Game On – Designing rural mobility systems
+Game On – Designing and operating rural mobility hub networks

 An interactive role-playing workshop devised and led by Dominic Scholfield, Mobility Team Leader at Cenex